biocatiit/website/content/scihi/2003_insect_muscle.rst

         sought window into the biochemical cycle that causes muscle contraction.
-The group determined the overall structure of insect muscle fibers from x-ray diffraction patterns and performed computer modelling to analyze the data.
+The group determined the overall structure of insect muscle fibers from x-ray diffraction patterns and performed computer modeling to analyze the data.
 The resulting structure, reported in August 2003, suggests a specific mechanism for insect muscle activation.